sartak/Sweep/README.md

 This is a fork of [Sweep](https://github.com/davidphilipbarr/Sweep) with the following modifications to the Half-Swept board:

-- Removed all the silkscreen text (so you better already know how to build one of these!)
+- Removed all the silkscreen text and markings (so you better already know how to build one of these!)
 - Refined the top edge to be staggered with the keys, a la [Ben Vallack](https://www.youtube.com/watch?v=JqpBKuEVinw)
 - Adjusted the position of the power switch and reset button
 - Removed tenting puck and holes unnecessary for Kailh choc v1 switches